-All player appeals should be directed to the Lead Referee.
-If he did not clearly see the action being appealed and cannot make a decisive call, he should solicit the opinion of the Second Referee.
+All Player appeals should be directed to the Lead Referee.
+If the Lead Referee did not clearly see the action being appealed, and cannot make a decisive call, the Lead Referee should solicit the opinion of the Second Referee.
 If the Second Referee can make a decisive call, the Second Referee's call will stand.